c-rutter/imabc/README.md

     the end of the output files.
   - verbose - boolean.
 Should verbose information be printed while the algorithm is running.

+Some additional notes:

+  - Regarding parallelization: If the user wishes to take advantage of parallelization they can register a parallel backend before running the imabc function (e.g. registerDoParallel(cores = detectCores() - 1)). imabc() uses foreach to submit parameters to the target function so what works with it will work with imabc.
+If the register function the user wishes to use requires that additional inputs beyond the parameters data.table, the target function, and the special other values listed in the backend\_fun description be passed to foreach specifically the user must handle the entire submission of runs themselves by defining the backend\_fun option in imabc.
+  - At the moment, The distance between simulated targets and set target values (desired targets) is calculated following a chisquare ((desired - simulated)<sup>2</sup>)/(desired<sup>2</sup>)) except in the case where the desired target is 0.
+For desired targets = 0, the function replaces the denominator with 0.5 x range(stopping bounds):
+    ((simulated)<sup>2</sup>)/((0.5 x (upper\_bound\_stop -
+    lower\_bound\_stop))<sup>2</sup>).
+If the user wishes to use the stopping range to scale all the target distances they can set the global option imabc.target\_eval\_distance to “stopping\_range”
+    (i.e. before running imabc, run `options(imabc.target_eval_distance
+    = "stopping_range")`)

 ### priors